-Additionally, the APPS Committee is responsible for the review of situations where students are involved in academic misconduct (i.e., cheating or plagiarism), violations of the Honor Code or Code of Misconduct, or unprofessional conduct.
-Additional information regarding these violations is found in Sections 6.7.3, 6.7.4, and 6.10 of this Bulletin - "Honor Code, Code of Misconduct, and Grievance Processes".
+Additionally, the APPS Committee is responsible for the review of situations where students are involved in academic misconduct (i.e., cheating or plagiarism), non-academic violations of the Honor Code or Code of Misconduct, unprofessional conduct, or grievances.
+Additional information regarding these violations and procedures is found in this Bulletin at Sections 6.7.3 Honor Code, 6.7.4 Code of Misconduct, and 6.10 Grievance Processes.

 The APPS Committee is appointed by the Dean, and membership may be subject to change at any time.
 The Registrar and Executive Director of Student Affairs participate as voting members.
 A quorum is defined as a simple majority of the members.
 The committee Chair, with approval of the Dean, may invite non-voting members to attend.
-As APPS Committee meetings are considered academic proceedings and not legal hearings, neither attorneys nor other representatives are allowed.
+APPS Committee meetings are considered academic proceedings and not legal hearings, neither attorneys nor other representatives (e.g. healthcare providers) are allowed.